Editions of Dungeons & Dragons: Dungeons & Dragons Basic Set and revisions

 Once AD&D had been released, the Basic Set saw a major revision in 1981 by Tom Moldvay.
 It was immediately followed by the release of an Expert Set written by David Cook, to accompany the Basic Set, extending it to levels 4 through 14, for players who preferred the simplified introductory ruleset.
-With this revision, the Basic rules became their own game, distinct both from original D&D and AD&D. The revised Basic rules can be distinguished from the original ones by cover colors: the Basic booklet has a red cover, and the Expert booklet a blue one.
+With this revision, the Basic rules became their own game, distinct both from original D&D and AD&D. The revised Basic booklet features new artwork with a red cover, and the Expert booklet has a blue cover.

 Between 1983 and 1985 this system was revised and expanded by Frank Mentzer as a series of five boxed sets (nicknamed the BECMI system, after the first letters of the five sets).
-This included the Basic Rules (red cover, supporting levels 1 through 4), Expert Rules (blue cover, supporting levels 4 through 14), Companion Rules (green cover, supporting levels 15 through 25), and Master Rules (black cover, supporting levels 26 through 36).
+This included the Basic Rules (red cover, supporting levels 1 through 3), Expert Rules (blue cover, supporting levels 4 through 14), Companion Rules (green cover, supporting levels 15 through 25), and Master Rules (black cover, supporting levels 26 through 36).
 The Immortals Rules (gold cover) supported characters who had transcended to becoming Immortals.
 The player's characters would be converted to a new set of rules that supported Immortal levels 1 through 36, and would operate on an interplanar level.

-This version was compiled and slightly revised by Aaron Allston in 1991 as the Rules Cyclopedia, a hardback book which includes all the sets except Immortals Rules which was discontinued and replaced with the Wrath of the Immortals boxed set accessory.
-While the Rules Cyclopedia includes all information required to begin the game, there is a revised introductory boxed set, named The New Easy-to-Master Dungeons & Dragons Game, nicknamed "the black box".
+This version was compiled and slightly revised by Aaron Allston in 1991 as the Rules Cyclopedia, a hardback book which includes all the sets except Immortals Rules (which was discontinued and replaced with the Wrath of the Immortals boxed set accessory).
+While the Rules Cyclopedia includes all information required to begin the game, a revised introductory boxed set, named The New Easy-to-Master Dungeons & Dragons Game (and nicknamed "the black box") was released at the same time.
 A final repackaging of the introductory set, titled The Classic Dungeons & Dragons Game was released in 1994.
 By the end of 1995, TSR ended its support for the line.